 We’ve taken a look back at their side from that day to see how they’ve all fared since.

 Having impressed Mourinho in training, Pereira made his Premier League debut against Palace and kept a clean sheet.

 “We have a third goalkeeper that I think will be the best Portuguese goalkeeper of the next generation so anyone in goal I trust completely,” Mourinho said in May 2017.

-He has since been out on loan to four different clubs, most recently conceding 11 goals in two Championship appearances for Huddersfield Town.
+He has since been out on loan to four different clubs, including a stint at Huddersfield Town where he conceded 11 goals in two Championship appearances.
+The 25-year-old joined RKC Waalwijk when his contract expired last summer, but he’s only made a couple of appearances for the Eredivisie club.

 RB: Timothy Fosu-Mensah

 After starting in the win against Palace, Fosu-Mensah had to wait over three years for his next senior United appearance.

 During those three years, the defender had promising loan spells at Palace and Fulham before an anterior cruciate ligament injury stalled his progress.

 He joined Bayer Leverkusen in search of regular first-team football in January 2021 but suffered another serious knee injury on just his seventh appearance for the club.

 Fosu-Mensah made his long-awaited comeback in January 2022 and has made four brief Bundesliga appearances off the bench for Leverkusen this season.